saveourtool/diktat/info/guide/guide-chapter-3.md

 ```

 **Exceptions**:
-- When breaking parameter list of a method/class constructor it can be aligned with `8 spaces`.
+- When breaking the parameter list of a method/class constructor, it can be aligned with `8 spaces`.
 A parameter that was moved to a new line can be on the same level as the previous argument:

 ```kotlin
 fun visit(